Aurangazeeb/qwiktools/README.md

 # qwiktools
-A set of short code snippets that would make machine learning less repetitive task
+A set of short code snippets that would make machine learning a less repetitive task